Learn from the Best: Cloning Super Investor Strategies

 Instead of reviewing the 13F filings yourself, you can use websites like Dataroma or WhaleWisdom, which aggregate and present the holdings of many super investors in an accessible format.
 Before immediately cloning your selected super investor, you should still try to understand the reasoning behind their investment activities.
 This could mean reviewing annual reports, investment letters, or other content that is available online.

-While cloning can be a powerful strategy, it’s important to be aware of its limitations:
+While cloning super investors can be powerful, it’s important to be aware of its limitations:

 • Time Lag: Form 13F filings are released with a delay of up to 45 days after the end of each quarter.
 By the time you learn about a super investor’s trades, market conditions may have changed.